 To sum up, Enron’s dishonest and incompetent management team was arguably the largest factor that led to the business’ downfall.

 From all the facts we have about the Enron bankruptcy, the most important lesson is this: buy high-quality businesses with management teams that have both character & competence.
-Enron would have failed this test (although I admittedly benefit from extreme hindsight bias in saying this).
+Enron would have failed this test (although we benefit from extreme hindsight bias in saying this).

 The Enron scandal provides a fascinating case study on corporate governance and board room management.